Program in Dance

 DAN 319 Dance Performance Workshop: Intermediate Repertory and Choreography Fall LA

 Intermediate dance technique and choreography.
 In technique, students will be challenged to increase their strength, coordination and alignment, developing awareness and range of motion in multiple dimensions.
 In repertory, students will collaborate with faculty in the development of a new dance.
 In choreography, students will work in movement-based laboratories to develop their fluency with a wide range of contemporary choreographic approaches.
 Readings and viewings contextualize the work culturally and historically.
 Two two-hour classes in technique, one two-hour class in choreography.
-R. Lazier
+S. Marshall

 DAN 321 Special Topics in Dance History, Criticism, and Aesthetics Spring LA